FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights

-Autonomous agents powered by large language models (LLMs) promise to accelerate scientific discovery end-to-end, but rigorously evaluating their capacity for \emph{verifiable} discovery remains a central challenge.
-Existing benchmarks face a trade-off: they either heavily rely on LLM-as-judge evaluations of automatically generated research outputs or optimize convenient yet isolated performance metrics that provide coarse proxies for scientific insight.
-To address this gap, we introduce \bench{} (\textbf{F}ull-cycle \textbf{I}nsight \textbf{R}ediscovery \textbf{E}valuation), a benchmark that evaluates agents through the rediscovery of established findings from recent, high-impact machine learning research.
-Agents are given only a high-level research question extracted from a published, verified study and must autonomously explore ideas, design experiments, implement code, execute their plans, and derive conclusions supported by empirical evidence.
-We evaluate a range of state-of-the-art agents with frontier LLMs backbones like \texttt{gpt-5} on \bench{}.
-Our results show that full-cycle scientific research remains challenging for current agent systems: even the strongest agents achieve limited rediscovery success ($<$50 F1), exhibit high variance across runs, and display recurring failure modes in experimental design, execution, and evidence-based reasoning. \bench{} provides a rigorous and diagnostic framework for measuring progress toward reliable agent-driven scientific discovery.
+Autonomous AI agents powered by large language models (LLMs) are increasingly capable of running a full cycle of scientific research, yet we still lack reliable ways to \emph{verify} that their discoveries are correct.
+Because novel findings demand costly real-world validation, existing benchmarks fall back on LLM-as-judge scoring of generated papers or single leaderboard metrics, both coarse proxies for scientific reasoning.
+We introduce \bench{} (\textbf{F}ull-cycle \textbf{I}nsight \textbf{R}ediscovery \textbf{E}valuation), which instead asks agents to rediscover established, verifiable findings from recent, high-impact machine learning research.
+Given only a high-level research question from a published study, an agent must independently design experiments, run them, and draw evidence-backed conclusions, scored against the study's documented findings.
+Across state-of-the-art agents with frontier backbones such as \texttt{gpt-5}, even the strongest reaches limited rediscovery success ($<$50 F1), with high run-to-run variance and recurring failures in experimental design, execution, and evidence-based reasoning.
+Beyond diagnosing current systems, \bench{} shows that open-ended discovery can be evaluated rigorously and verifiably, laying a foundation for building reliable environments that improve agents.